TranLuan2907/student-management/README.md

 ## **Contributing**

-Pull requests are welcome.
+-Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+-Please make sure to update tests as appropriate.

 ## **License**
 ©2023 by TranLuan2907 | https://www.facebook.com/ngockinhluan.tran |